For many of us, the idea of Mexican food brings to mind fresh herbs, punchy spices, succulent meat and colorful vegetables.

 Sopaipillas are a lesser known Mexican dessert.
 They are a kind of fritter made from dough which makes them similar to churros.
 They have a crispy outside and a soft middle and are dusted with sugar and cinnamon.

 Some people like to drizzle them with honey or syrup.
 The difference between churros and sopaipillas is the texture and shape.
-Churros are long and thin and they are the same sort of size when they are raw or cooked.
+Churros are long and thin and they are the same sort of size both before and after cooking..

-Sopaipillas are shaped into triangles, and once they hit the oil they puff up into a fluffy pillow shape.
-Sometimes they are shaped into a half moon instead of a triangle.
+In contrast, Sopaipillas are shaped into triangles or half moons, and once they hit the oil they puff up into a fluffy pillow shape.

 You could also serve them with a shot of espresso on the side.

-Corn is a staple food in Mexico and it is one of the most bountiful crops.
-Corn has formed a large part of the diet in Mexico for thousands of years.
-Corn cake can be enjoyed as a sweet treat or as a savory side dish alongside a bowl of chili.
+Did you know that corn is a staple food in Mexico and it is one of the most bountiful crops?
+As a result, it has formed a large part of the diet in Mexico for thousands of years.

 This recipe for sweet Mexican corn cake is based on the corn cake served at Chi Chi’s Mexican restaurant, a popular restaurant chain in the United States.